 The Garment District is decorated with fashion-related art and monuments such as the Needle Threading a Button statue, the Garment Worker bronze statue, and the Fashion Walk of Fame, a trail of 26 pewter plaques commemorating designing greats.
 Travel through shops such as M&J Trimming, Mood Designer Fabrics, or visit Midtown Comics where you’ll find all things comic book.
 Take a guided tour to receive trade-only access to shops and showrooms.

 Restaurants, bars, cafes, and clubs round out the district to make this a fun and inviting area.
-5th Avenue and its abundant array of stores is only steps away, as is Madison Square Garden, Madame Tussaud's, and the Empire State Building.
+5th Avenue and its abundant array of stores are only steps away, as is Madison Square Garden, Madame Tussauds, and the Empire State Building.